-The first \$2 million will be released if profit of \$600,000 is obtained per the December 31, 2011 audited financial statements of Inphosoft, which was successfully obtained.
-The remaining \$2 million will be released if profit of \$1,250,000 is achieved per the March 31, 2013 audited financial statements and for the fifteen-month period then ended prepared in accordance with IFRS, otherwise, for every \$1 of profit, \$1.6 of escrowed debentures will be released.
+The first \$2 million was scheduled to be released if profit of \$600,000 is achieved per the December 31, 2011 audited financial statements of Inphosoft, which was successfully achieved.
+The remaining \$2 million was scheduled to be released if profit of \$1,250,000 is achieved per the March 31, 2013 audited financial statements and for the fifteen-month period then ended prepared, in accordance with IFRS, otherwise, for every \$1 of profit, \$1.6 of escrowed debentures will be released (Note 8).